safinal/compositional-image-retrieval/README.md

 *Contributors: [Ali Nafisi](https://safinal.github.io/), [Hossein Shakibania](https://scholar.google.com/citations?user=huveR90AAAAJ&hl=en&authuser=1)*

 ## 🔍 Overview
-This repository contains our solution for the Compositional Retrieval Challenge, part of the [Rayan International AI Contest](https://ai.rayan.global).
+This repository contains our solution for the Compositional Retrieval Challenge, part of the [**Rayan International AI Contest**](https://ai.rayan.global).
 The challenge aims to develop a system capable of retrieving the most relevant image from a database by understanding a combination of visual and textual inputs.

 ## 🎯 Challenge Objective